jmang6/ProgrammingAssignmentWeek4/Codebook.md

 6. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 - From the initially created dataset, create a new final tidy dataset with the mean determined for each variable by "Subject" and "Activity"

+7. Saving the data set.
+- The final tidy dataset is saved as a .RData

 ## The Data ##

 The data from the .zip files that are used in the above script create the datasets used to create the final tidy data set: